 How well do you adapt to change?
-In technology-driven fields or startup environments, being adaptable is an important skill to possess.
+Being adaptable is an important skill in technology-driven fields or startup environments.
 Changes in methods, processes, tools or the clients you work with may occur unexpectedly.
-Employees with the ability to adapt to new circumstances quickly are valuable in many jobs and industries.
+Employees who can adapt to new circumstances quickly are valuable in many jobs and industries.

 Related adaptability skills include:

-Work ethic reflects a commitment to completing tasks and duties in a timely manner with a focus on quality.
+Work ethic reflects a commitment to completing tasks and duties on time with a focus on quality.
 Even as you learn new technical skills, you can demonstrate your work ethic by being punctual and respectful of your employer's goals.
-Often, employers prefer employees who have a strong work ethic over a skilled person who lacks enthusiasm.
+Employers often prefer employees with a strong work ethic over a skilled person who lacks enthusiasm.

 Related work ethic skills include: